Apsu/virtlab/README.md

 Functional Playbooks
 ---

-The functional playbooks are `ensure.yml`, `delete.yml`, `configure.yml`, `clean.yml` and `chef.yml`.
+The functional playbooks are `jenkins.yml`, `ensure.yml`, `delete.yml`, `configure.yml`, `clean.yml` and `chef.yml`.
 Each of the included plays are tagged by function and apply their tags to the roles they include for useful filtering.

+As mentioned previously, `jenkins.yml` provides dynamic hostname/network generation for consumption by subsequent playbooks.

 Roles
 ---